Think design is just an artistic thing? No way! You can be a mechanical designer – the perfect blend of art and industry.

 UW System Schools

-Students who complete the applied associates degree in Mechanical Engineering may have up to 70-71 credits applied toward the BS in Mechanical Engineering Technology.
-Students interested in this path are strongly recommended to complete Calculus and Analytic Geometry 1 and 2 at Madison College.
+Students who complete an approved transfer program may apply credits towards a degree at UWGB.
 Students must meet all UWGB degree requirements for graduation.
 At least 30 credits must be completed at UWGB to satisfy the UWGB residency requirement.

 Wisconsin Private Schools